Reo-KU/synapsecode/README.md

-# SynapseCode

-#Synapsecode was finished.
+# SynapseCode was finished.
 It was changed for multi-agent orchestra.
 Please use multi-agent orchestra repositry.

 **Multi-agent orchestration layer for Claude Code + Codex CLI**